 - Various Uglydolls have foods that they are crazy about.
 The ones mentioned the most are Babo and cookies (to the point he almost always has one in his artwork), Tray and blueberry pie (rumor is that her eyes are blue from eating so much), TooDee and grape drink (he's purple from drinking so much), and Pointy Max and cheese (giving it to him is the only way he'll do what you say).

-- The Most Popular Girls in School: Deandra has an affinity for Junk Food of all sorts in general.
-Though she's mentioned Wings, Pizza, and Tacos more often.
+- The Most Popular Girls in School: Deandra (Author Avatar of creator Carlo Moss himself) has an affinity for junk food of all sorts in general.
+Though she's mentioned chicken wings, pizza, and tacos more often.

 - Supermarioglitchy 4: